snitch-ids/snitch/README.md

 nitro --init
 ```

-and trigger a re-scan to verify hashes with
+and trigger a re-scan to verify file integrity with
 ```
 nitro --scan
 ```